nvdaaddons/DevGuide/readme.md

 * App module: An app module allows enhanced support for a program, such as specific windows or controls of a program such as audio editors.
 * Driver: A driver allows a program to talk to hardware.
 Currently one can write drivers for new braille displays or speech synthesizers.

 Each NVDA add-on package (composed of one or more add-on modules) is a zip file with the file extension of .nvda-addon.
 These can be installed via Add-ons Manager, found in NvDA 2012.2 or later.
-Alternativley, one can install them from file manager if one uses NVDA 2012.3 or later installed on the computer.
+Alternatively, one can install them from file manager if one uses NVDA 2012.3 or later installed on the computer.

 Throughout this guide, we refer to standard NVDA modules which comes with NVDA as "NvDA Core" to distinguish it from add-on modules.